PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 unconsumed lowerer results and select the next small semantically closed non- store boundary before changing production.
 Keep validation sequential, the store at 128/128, and never create, update, or reopen a pull request.

+## Absolute-final cleanup composite characterization

+The fresh inventory selected the three adjacent results directly before `topology_layout.primary.absolute_final`:

+1. `run_boundary_shape_signature_cleanup(model_ir)`;
+2. `run_absolute_final_affine_instancenorm_cleanup(`
+   `shared_model_ir_pass_context)`;
+3. `run_absolute_final_normalization_attention_rank1_cleanup(`
+   `shared_model_ir_pass_context)`.

+The new focused contract preserves their result names and nested schemas, exact argument policy and order, shared-context identity, and immediate topology/layout refresh successor.
+One strict xfail requires `passes/absolute_final_cleanup_orchestration.py` to own an ordered triple and the lowerer to retain one `_absolute_final_cleanup_results` target.

+Sequential affected validation completed with
+`387 passed, 1 xfailed in 19.31s`; the only expected failure is the missing owner.
+Ruff and whitespace checks passed.
+Production and the full 128/128 store are unchanged.

+Commit and push this characterization separately.
+At resume, implement the straight-line context owner by composing the three existing pass-module owners, replace only the three lowerer targets, add runtime identity/order/ nested-tuple coverage, and run affected plus standard gates sequentially.
+Never create, update, or reopen a pull request.